TrevorSTroxel/C-code/README.md

 			cin >> dir;
 			if (dir == "f")
 			{
-				cout << "You decide to continue following the girl, not knowing what will happened.\n";
+				cout << "You decide to continue following the girl, not knowing what will happene.\n";
 				cout << "You run for a while and end up at a little shack of sorts\n\n";
 				cout << "Mystry girl: Are you alright?\n";
 				cout << name << ": I .... guess..... just.. give... me a sec... to catch my breath...\n";